 - 1. Identification of risks, including tax risks, through the collection and analysis of internal and external information. - 2.
-Risk assessment in each of the business areas as well as in the different support units, prioritising the most relevant risks and obtaining the different maps. - 3.
-Responses to the risks by assigning responsibilities for the most relevant risks and defining the actions that allow their management in an effective manner. - 4.
+Risk assessment by each of the Company's areas, at both the corporate and operations levels, prioritising the most relevant risks and obtaining the different maps. - 3.
+Responses to the risks by assigning responsibilities and defining the actions that allow their management in an effective manner. - 4.
 Monitoring and control through the indicators defined in this regard of the most relevant risks, the annual update of the risk maps, and the monitoring of the initiatives established for their mitigation. - 5.
 Periodic and transparent communication of the results obtained to the Senior Management, the Auditing and Compliance Committee and the Board of Directors, which serves as feedback to the system so that continuous improvement in the process is obtained.

-The management team identifies the risks that affect the Group's objectives and strategy (Stage 1), and assesses them based on variables of occurrence probability and impact in the event of materialisation (Stage 2), according to standardised quantitative and qualitative scales, which guarantees uniform criteria to carry out the assessment.
+The management team identifies the risks that affect the Group's objectives and strategy (Stage 1), and assesses them based on variables of occurrence probability and impact in the event of materialisation (Stage 2), according to standardised quantitative and qualitative scales, which, in addition to financial criteria, take into account a number of other non-financial aspects, thus guaranteeing uniform criteria to carry out the assessment.

-As a result of these two first stages of the process, the Group's Risk Map is obtained through the consolidation of Individual Risk Maps of the various Departments and Business Areas.
+As a result of these two first stages of the process, the Group's Risk Map is obtained through the consolidation of Individual Risk Maps of the different corporate and operations areas.
+This comprehensive analysis of all risks allows for their proper control and management, understanding the relations between them and facilitating their joint assessment.